Peec AI Alternatives in 2026

 Does Peec AI create content or just monitor?

-Peec AI is monitoring-only as of June 2026.
+Peec AI is monitoring-only as of July 2026.
 It tracks how AI search engines answer queries, benchmarks competitors, and surfaces recommended actions through a task queue, but it does not write articles, draft Reddit posts, or produce any content.
 To act on what it shows, you need writers or a separate execution platform.

 How much does Peec AI cost?

-Peec AI runs roughly $95/month (Starter), $245/month (Pro), and $495/month (Advanced), with custom Enterprise pricing, as of June 2026.
+Peec AI runs roughly $95/month (Starter), $245/month (Pro), and $495/month (Advanced), with custom Enterprise pricing, as of July 2026.
+Prices are billed in euros (about €89/€205/€425), so the dollar figure moves with the exchange rate.
 Pricing scales with the number of prompts and AI models you track.
-There is a 7-day free trial with no credit card required.
+There is a 7-day free trial, and seats are unlimited on every plan.

 How many AI search engines does Peec AI track?